Al Jolson: Rose of Washington Square

-War tours

 World War II

 Japanese bombs on Pearl Harbor shook Jolson out of continuing moods of lethargy due to years of little activity and "... he dedicated himself to a new mission in life....
 Even before the U.S.O. began to set up a formal program overseas, Jolson was deluging War and Navy Department brass with phone calls and wires.
 He requested permission to go anywhere in the world where there was an American serviceman who wouldn't mind listening to 'Sonny Boy' or 'Mammy'.... [and] early in 1942, Jolson became the first star to perform at a GI base in World War II".

 From a 1942 interview in The New York Times: "When the war started ...
 [I] felt that it was up to me to do something, and the only thing I know is show business.
 I went around during the last war and I saw that the boys needed something besides chow and drills.
 I knew the same was true today, so I told the people in Washington that I would go anywhere and do an act for the Army."
 Shortly after the war began, he wrote a letter to Steven Early, press secretary to President Franklin D. Roosevelt, volunteering "to head a committee for the entertainment of soldiers and said that he "would work without pay ... [and] would gladly assist in the organization to be set up for this purpose".
 A few weeks later, he received his first tour schedule from the newly formed United Services Organization (USO), "the group his letter to Early had helped create".

 He did as many as four shows a day in the jungle outposts of Central America and covered the string of U.S. Naval bases.
 He paid for part of the transportation out of his own pocket.
 Upon doing his first, and unannounced, show in England in 1942, the reporter for the Hartford Courant wrote, "... it was a panic.
 And pandemonium ... when he was done the applause that shook that soldier-packed room was like bombs falling again in Shaftsbury Avenue."

 From an article in The New York Times: